Friend of the Court

 The Citizen Advisory Committee was established by Michigan law (MCLA 552.504) to advise the Court and the County Board of Commissioners regarding the office of the Friend of the Court.
-According to law, the committee shall be composed of an advocate for children, a representative of non-custodial parents, a representative of custodial parents, an attorney who engages primarily in family practice, the county sheriff or designee, the director of the Family Independence Agency or designee, a mental health professional who provides family counseling, a member of the general public who is not a member who could serve on the committee in one of the other listed categories.
+According to law, the committee shall be composed of a representative of non-custodial parents, a representative of custodial parents, an attorney who engages primarily in family law practice, the county sheriff or designee, the prosecuting attorney or the prosecuting attorney’s designee, the director of the Family Independence Agency or designee, a mental health professional who provides family counseling, and two members of the general public who are not serving on the committee in another category.
 The members are appointed for a renewable 3-year term.

-The committee's responsibility is to review and investigate grievances concerning the Friend of the Court operation, as established under Michigan law (MCLA 552.524).
+The committee’s responsibility is to review and investigate grievances concerning the Friend of the Court operations and employees.
 The committee advises the Court and the County Board of Commissioners regarding the office of the Friend of the Court, its duties and performance, and the community's needs relative to the services provided by the Friend of the Court.

 Meetings are usually the first Monday of each odd numbered month at 12:00 noon in the Board of Commissioners meeting room on the 3rd floor of the County Administration Building.
 Confirmation may be obtained from the Board of Commissioner's office.

 - Alexandria Polk, Custodial Parent